 Current Job Openings

-NOTE: We do not hold applications on file; therefore, we do not accept applications or resumes except for current job openings.
+We do not hold applications on file; therefore, we accept applications or resumes only for current job openings.

 Carteret-Craven Electric Cooperative is an Equal Opportunity Employer.